tcltk/tcllib/modules/snit/README.txt

 Duquette, at will@wjduquette.com; or, join the Snit mailing list (see http://www.wjduquette.com/snit for details).

-Changes in V2.0/V1.1
+Differences Between Snit 2.0 and Snit 1.x
 --------------------------------------------------------------------

-* V2.0 and V1.1 are being developed in parallel.
+* V2.0 and V1.x are being developed in parallel.

   Version 2.0 takes advantage of some new Tcl/Tk 8.5 commands ([dict] and [namespace ensemble]) to improve Snit's run-time efficiency.
-Otherwise, it's intended to be feature-equivalent with V1.1.
-When running with Tcl/Tk 8.5, both V2.0 and V1.1 are available; when running with Tcl/Tk 8.4, only V1.1 is available.
+Otherwise, it's intended to be feature-equivalent with V1.x.
+When running with Tcl/Tk 8.5, both V2.0 and V1.x are available; when running with Tcl/Tk 8.3 or Tcl/Tk 8.4, only V1.x is available.

-  Snit 1.x is implemented in snit.tcl; Snit 2.x in snit2.tcl.
+  Snit 1.x is implemented in snit.tcl; Snit 2.0 in snit2.tcl.

-* There are three incompatibilities between V2.0 and V1.1:
+* There are three incompatibilities between V2.0 and V1.x:

   * Implicit naming of objects now only works if you set